cafaitrien/FESCRedesign/docs/readme.md

+# Florida Energy Systems Consortium [Website](http://floridaenergy.ufl.edu/) Redesign Proposal

+## Background
+* The Florida Energy Systems Consortium (FESC) was created by the Florida State government to promote collaboration among the energy experts at its 12 supported universities to share energy-related expertise.
+The consortium assists the state in the development and implementation of an environmentally compatible, sustainable, and efficient energy strategic plan.
+The Consortium was charged to ‘**perform research and development on innovative energy systems that lead to alternative energy strategies, improved energy efficiencies, and expanded economic development for the state**‘.
+The website is a repository of information related to  the Consortium to keep key stakeholders (e.g., taxpayers, researchers, government officials, researchers, industry, etc) up to date, on for example, research and development progress, resource availability, committee makeup, etc.

+## Objective
+* The primary objective of the redesign is to make the website more user friendly and responsive.
+The information on the website should be easy to locate, accessible and easy to digest on a variety of devices.
+The information should be user centric such that the user can drill down into obtaining more and not overloaded with information at first.

+## State of the Current Website
+### Accessibility Audit

 ## Google Charts

 * Added two charts under research showing the total electrical energy consumption (i.e., sold) and renewable energy production in Florida.
 The charts were put under the research tab, since presumably they would tie into the motivation/outcomes of the research being conducted in the field.
 Another logical holding spot would be Energy Economy, since they tie into consumption and production.